robertojuniorn/Virtual-Keyboard/README.md

-i'll expland step by step how to create this little project
+i'll expland step by step how to build this little project

 Step 1: